janulicny/sdcnd-vehicle-detection/README.md

 ![alt text][roc]

 The default threshold value in ```predict``` method is 0, but this can be tweaked.
-In the end, I decided to keep the value at 0, raising the threshold to decrease false positive rate, also dramatically decreased the true positive rate.
+In the end, I decided to keep the value at 0, because raising the threshold to decrease false positive rate, would also dramatically decreased the true positive rate.

 The final performance of my classfier is following:

-* Validation accuracy =  0.9918 %
+* Validation accuracy = 99.18 %
-* Precision =  0.9768 %
+* Precision =  97.68 %

 ### Sliding Window Search